-The Ballarat Trout Hatchery 150 year celebration will occur on 22 August 2020 and begins with the re-enactment of the arrival of the first trout ova to the Ballarat Fish Acclimatisation Society by steam train at Ballarat station.
+The Ballarat Trout Hatchery 150 year celebration will occur on 22 August 2020 and begins with the re-enactment of the arrival of the first trout ova to the Ballarat Fish Acclimatisation Society at Ballarat station and the transfer to the hatchery.

-In the afternoon there be a re-enactment of a trout release into Lake Wendouree at Durham Point and from a paddle steamer as was done 100 years ago.
+In the afternoon there be a re-enactment of a trout release into Lake Wendouree at Durham Point .
 For this re-enactment 100 year old vintage trucks will be used to carry old milk urns with the fish to be released where the Society volunteers dressed in old world costumes will release the trout.
 Vintage cars will be used to carry participants to Durham Point.

 Map pins are available via the tab key in a list after the map.